Mike-Wilkins/Hotel-Revenue-Report/README.md

 The cleaned data should meet the following criteria and constraints:
 - All tables should merged to create a single unified dataset with only relevant columns should be retained.
+- A new Revenue column should be added to the dataset.
 - All data types should be appropriate for the contents of each column.
 - No column should contain null values, indicating complete data for all records.

-- A new Revenue column should be added to the dataset.
+1. Create a single booking records dataset:

 ``` SQL
 SELECT * INTO dbo.Hotels FROM dbo.['2018$']